 We’ve all had a moment or two (or a thousand) when we’ve experienced guilt over our less-than-stellar parenting.
-We are imperfect people trying to navigate the impossible world of parenting and we don’t even know what we are doing half the time.
-We’re just trying to keep the kids from killing each other while attempting to raise them into functional adults.
-We have to teach them how to walk, talk, eat, wipe, sleep, wash, make their bed, get dressed, tie their shoes, brush their teeth, do their hair… and every single time we try to do these things, they sabotage it, and we have to start over.
+We are all just imperfect people, trying to navigate the impossible world of parenting, not knowing what we’re doing half the time. 🙂 We are teaching our kids how to walk, talk, eat, wipe, sleep, wash, make their bed, get dressed, tie their shoes, brush their teeth, do their hair… and every single time we do these things, they make it a little harder than it needs to be, and we have to start over.
 So making it through the day without losing our mind is the goal. 🙂

 Here are 15 of my mom confessions (aka the things I’m afraid to tell you):